stackevo/spudreq/draft-trammell-spud-req.md

 ## Invariance of Security Semantics

-The use of SPUD must not change the security semantics of the overlying protocol.
-If the overlying protocol encrypts its payload, for example, the use of SPUD must not allow deep packet inspection systems to have access to the plaintext.
+The use of SPUD must not change the security semantics of the superstrate.
+If the superstrate includes payload encryption for confidentiality, for example, the use of SPUD must not allow deep packet inspection systems to have access to the plaintext.
 While a box along the path may indicate a particular flow is adminstratively prohibited or why it is prohibited, SPUD itself must not be used to negotiate the means to lift the prohibition.

 ## Reliability, Fragmentation, and Duplication